Northern vs Southern Italy: Key Differences in Cost, Lifestyle & Work

 The most amazing pastries of Napoli

-For anyone thinking about making the move, my honest advice is this: where you start matters.
 For me, beginning in the south was a smart entry point as well as a soulful one.
 Arriving with Australian dollars meant my money went further than it would have in the north.
 I could settle in without immediate financial pressure, learn how things work, build connections, make mistakes, and give myself time to adjust properly.
 That slower, more affordable start gave me confidence and options.

 It also meant I could travel more.
 I didn’t have to choose between north and south.
 I could explore both, understand the differences for myself and decide what actually suited my lifestyle, my budget, and my long-term plans, not just what looked good on paper.